intentrai/IntentR/ori-specifications/DISCOVERY_SUMMARY.md

 ## CONCLUSION

-The Balut project discovery has successfully reverse-engineered the existing codebase into comprehensive Anvil framework specifications.
+The UbeCode project discovery has successfully reverse-engineered the existing codebase into comprehensive Anvil framework specifications.
 The system demonstrates a well-architected microservices approach with:

 ### Strengths
 ✅ Clean separation of concerns across capabilities